citrovin/map-path-finder-embedded-cpp/README.md

 # Map Path Finder

+The Map Path Finder is an application that computes the shortest path between two points in a map, in this case Washington DC.
+It includes a GUI that shows the shortest path and all of the visited vcertices during the search process.
+The start and end vertices can be chosen by the user, thorugh the GUI.
+Furthermore, the search algorithm can chosen.
+We implemented three search algorithms, namely 1) depth first search, 2) breadth first search, and 3) A*.
+The application is programmed in C++.

 ## Instatiating the Graph using the Boost Graph Library (BGL)
 Properties of our Graph:
 - directed graph